 The daily activity for many of women's ancestors was to tend the children and gather berries, nuts, seeds, roots or whatever they could find to feed the family.
 For safety and protection, the women usually worked in groups of women.
 These daily group activities resulted in women developing two important skills, which women still have today:

 For women, relationship-building with everyone is a part of every activity.
 They build relationships by talking freely about their daily trivia and troubles.
 "I'll tell you about my day and troubles, and I will listen to yours so that we can be close."
 This sharing process reassures women that they have a good relationship, are protected, safe, and will survive.
-This relationship building habit is still in women's genes!
+This relationship building habit is still very strong in women's genes!